ericfong/datavan/README.md

 __Features__
 - based on redux (wrap redux into in-memory mongodb)
-- can access regular http/async api (results are auto cached and auto gc)
+- can access regular http/async/promise api (results are auto cached and auto gc)
+- already have reselect like memoize layer, don't need to think about createSelector
 - also work for sync datasource (ex: localStorage)
-- designed for offline (conflict solve on your own)
+- can be offline (conflict solve on your own)
 - with Searchable mixin
 - lightweight core and persistent on your own